[Explained] Inverter Block Diagram and Working Principle

 Inverter Working Principle

 According to the above diagram, there are two main sections in the circuit - 1.
 Battery Charger Section 2.
-Inverter Section and it having a changeover switch also.
+Inverter Section.
+Additionally, it has a changeover switch also.

 Battery Charger Section

-You can see the battery charger section there are three blocks -
+You can see in the battery charger section there are three blocks -

 Step Down Transformer

-It steps down the main ac voltage(220V AC) to the appropriate voltage is to be used for battery charging, it may be 12V or 24V.
+It steps down the main AC voltage(220V AC) to the appropriate voltage that is to be used for battery charging, it may be 12V or 24V.
 It depends upon the battery voltage.

 Rectifier